staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 Let me give you a few examples which currently don't work well, but should work much better after the project evolves:

-At the moment PHPStan will report null coalescing errors in your code only if you narrow down the PHP version by configuration.
+At the time of writing PHPStan 2.0.2 will report null coalescing errors in your code only if you narrow down the PHP version by configuration.
 This means you e.g. defined the PHP version or version-range by NEON config, `composer.json` (as of PHPStan 2+) or implicitly by the PHP runtime version you are using for PHPStan.
 Running the below example on e.g. with PHP8 will not yield any errors.
 As of now you would need e.g. a separate CI job configured for PHPStan 7.3 or lower to catch the error.
 In the future, I want PHPStan catch this error even when running on PHP8 or later.